Inside The Easter Egg-Filled Costumes Of Yellowjackets

-“It's nice to get to fantasize about where we're going in the future, or where we've been in the past.
-Contemporary fashion and style just isn't as exciting to me because we're living it every day,” says Amy Parris, the costume designer behind the second season of Yellowjackets, a Showtime series that’s partially set in the ‘90s.
+“It's nice to get to fantasise about where we're going in the future, or where we've been in the past.
+Contemporary fashion and style just aren't as exciting to me because we're living it every day,” says Amy Parris, the costume designer behind the second season of Yellowjackets, a Showtime series that’s partially set in the ‘90s.

 Advertisement